kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 - A projection layer converts the graph into node-to-topology values.
 - An NFD publisher reconciles `NodeFeature` and `NodeFeatureGroup` objects.

-The first implementation can reuse Topograph's graph model, provider model, and graph-to-topology projection where licensing and dependency management allow.
+Topograph's current NFD engine reuses the Kubernetes engine's graph-to-label projection, then translates the default label keys into `topograph.network`
-If the Topograph packages cannot be imported directly, the NFD implementation should preserve the same conceptual contract: provider output becomes a canonical graph, and the NFD publisher is independent of the provider.
+attributes: `fabric.topograph.run/tier-N` becomes `fabric-tier-N`, and the two accelerator keys become `xclr-domain` and `xclr-sub-domain`.
+The first implementation can reuse Topograph's graph model, provider model, and projection where licensing and dependency management allow.
+If the Topograph packages cannot be imported directly, the NFD implementation should preserve the same conceptual contract: provider output becomes a canonical graph, projection is shared across publication backends, and the NFD publisher is independent of the provider.

 ### Component Layout